An edge CLT for the log determinant of Laguerre beta ensembles: Introduction

-In high dimensional statistics, there is much interest in hypothesis testing for spiked models, i.e. matrices of the form $M_n+h\mathbf{x}\mathbf{x}^*$ where $M_n$ is a random matrix (typically GOE, GUE, LOE, or LUE), $h$ is a scalar, and $\mathbf{x}$ is a vector giving the direction of the spike (see, e.g. \cite{JohnstoneOnatskiSpiked}).
-Laguerre ensembles are of particular interest in this context because of their connection to sample covariance matrices.
+In high dimensional statistics, there is much interest in hypothesis testing for spiked models, i.e. matrices of the form $M_n+h\mathbf{x}\mathbf{x}^*$ where $M_n$ is a random matrix, $h$ is a scalar, and $\mathbf{x}$ is a vector giving the direction of the spike (see, e.g. \cite{JohnstoneOnatskiSpiked}).
+Laguerre beta ensembles are of particular interest in this context because of their connection to sample covariance matrices.
 The log determinant near the edge of the spectrum is useful in detecting the presence of a spike when $h$ is small.
-Johnstone et al derive a CLT similar to ours for Gaussian $\beta$ ensembles, which they also extend to Wigner ensembles \cite{JKOP1}.
-They mention that Gaussian ensembles are a convenient proxy for Laguerre ensembles because they behave similarly but are less messy to analyze.
-Our paper confirms that, indeed, the CLT of the log determinant near the spectral edge of a Laguerre matrix closely resembles that of a Wigner matrix, up to differences in the values of certain constants in the CLT formula.
-Furthermore, in calculating these constants, we are able to make explicit the dependence of the CLT formula on the parameter $\lambda$.
+Johnstone et al derive a CLT similar to ours for Gaussian beta ensembles (G$\b$E), which they also extend to Wigner ensembles with certain moment restrictions \cite{JKOP1}.
+They used G$\b$E as a proxy for L$\b$E because they behave similarly but are less messy to analyze.
+Our paper confirms that, indeed, the CLT of the log determinant near the spectral edge of a L$\b$E matrix closely resembles that of a Wigner matrix, up to differences in the values of certain constants in the CLT formulas.
+Furthermore, in calculating these constants, we are able to make explicit the dependence of the CLT formula for L$\b$E on the parameter $\lambda$.

 Gaussian beta ensembles were also studied in this context by Lambert and Paquette \cite{lambertpaquette}, but via a different method.
 They prove that a rescaled version of the characteristic polynomial converges to a random function that can be characterized as a solution to the Stochastic Airy equation.
-From this convergence result, they obtain the CLT for the log determinant near the edge as a corrollary.
+From this convergence result, they obtain the CLT for the log determinant near the edge as a corollary.